-The word ‘athlete’ may sound cool, but athlete’s foot is far from being cool.
-This health condition is caused by fungus that grows and spreads on the skin of your feet.
+The word ‘athlete’ may sound cool, but an athlete’s foot is far from being cool.
+This health condition is caused by a fungus that grows and spreads on the skin of your feet.
 Since the fungus is contagious, it can also lead to other health conditions such as toenail fungus.
 Furthermore, the fungus can also spread from person to person if precautions are not taken.
-While all of this sounds quite scary, athlete’s foot is curable and can be taken care of without major expenses.
+While all of this sounds quite scary, an athlete’s foot is curable and can be taken care of without major expenses.
 The sooner the treatment begins, the easier it is to get rid of it.

 There are many potential causes of athlete’s foot, including inappropriate footwear, sharing of footwear and cleaning tools, visiting public places barefoot, improper hygiene, injuries, and more.
-Some of the major symptoms include itching, burning, dry skin, skin cracking, and discoloration and thickening of toenails.
+Some of the major symptoms include itching, burning, dry skin, skin cracking, and discoloration, and thickening of toenails.

 Natural Home Remedies For Athlete’s Foot

-Try out these reliable home remedies to get rid of athlete’s foot without a visit to the doctor’s office.
+Try out these reliable home remedies to get rid of the athlete’s foot without a visit to the doctor’s office.

 Essential Oils Rub

 Essential oils such as tea tree oil, eucalyptus oil, orange oil, peppermint oil, and lavender oil are amazing natural antiseptic agents.
-They are capable of eliminating fungus and treating athlete’s foot.
+They are capable of eliminating fungus and treating athlete’s feet.
 Put a few drops of your selected essential oil on a cotton ball and gently rub it onto the affected areas.
 Replace the cotton ball as it gets dirty.

 Honey is delicious, but that’s not all.
 It is also an efficient anti-fungal agent capable of eliminating fungus and drawing them out of wounds caused by athlete’s foot.
 Spread a thin layer of honey over the infected areas and let it stay on for around 15 minutes.
 After that, wrap your feet with gauze while the honey remains on.
 Leave the gauze on overnight and thoroughly wash with soap in the morning.